ehForwarderBot/efb-telegram-master/README.rst

 The second rule works on group messages.
 And finally, the third rule applies only to messages from subscribed accounts.
 The first rule has the highest matching priority, while the third rule has the lowest matching priority.

+After adding rules to the configuration file, you can now send ``/link`` command to the bot on Telegram and see your predefined virtual chats showing in the top of the list.
+You can link them to any group or channel just like other chats.

 .. code:: yaml